 Lee's 2012 book, Torn: Rescuing the Gospel from the Gays-vs.-Christians Debate, discusses his own time in the ex-gay world and openly criticizes Exodus for not having been up front about what it could or couldn't do.

 "Ex-gay ministries have resulted in broken relationships and destroyed lives, promising orientation change but not delivering on that promise.
 Yet to this day, many Christians still believe gay people can become straight through prayer and therapy.
-We at the Gay Christian Network continue to educate churches every day about why ex-gay programs don't work and how they can, instead, offer loving, supportive ministries for their LGBT members," Lee said.
+We at the Gay Christian Network continue to educate churches every day about why ex-gay programs don't work and how they can, instead, offer loving, supportive ministries for their LGBTQ members," Lee said.

-The Gay Christian Network is an interdenominational nonprofit organization supporting LGBT Christians and those who love them.
+The Gay Christian Network is an interdenominational nonprofit organization supporting LGBTQ Christians and those who love them.
 GCN offers an online community with over 20,000 members along with other videos, articles, and resources, on its website at gaychristian.net.